Harbormaster-AI/circle.ci.orb/README.md

 #### Orb Declaration
     orbs:
-    harbormaster: harbormaster/projectgen@1.0.0
+    harbormaster/projectgenerator@2.1.4

 #### Job Declaration
     jobs:
-      generate-app:
+      generate-devops-project:
         docker:
           - image: 'circleci/node:latest'
         steps:
           - harbormaster/initialize:
-              api-token: "Use DsJqTpYht3LcKb80 or PUT_YOUR_API_TOKEN_HERE"
+              api-token: "DsJqTpYht3LcKb80 or PUT_YOUR_API_TOKEN_HERE"

-A general CircleCI user account has been created resulting in user token DsJqTpYht3LcKb80.
-If you prefer your own token, click [here](platform.harbormaster.com) to subscribe then create an account and access your unique generated API token.
+A general purpose CircleCI user account has been created resulting in the user token above `DsJqTpYht3LcKb80`.

+This CircleCI user token will work for all CircleCI usage, but you will have to apply your Git password within your project-as-code YAML file.

+However, direct password usage on GitHub and Bitbucket will soon be deprecated.

+Instead, register at [platform.harbormaster.ai](platform.harbormaster.ai) to get your own API token and assign a Personal Git Access Token to ensure uninterrupted secure Git commits by Harbormaster.

 #### Workflows
 	workflows:
 		version: 2
 		app-gen-workflow:
 			jobs:
-			- generate-app
+			- generate-devops-project

 ## Project_as_Code Examples